Factorio-Access/Factorio-Access-Launcher/README.md

 Toggle Vanilla Mode: CONTROL + ALT + V. Note that this will mute the narrator until you toggle back out.

+Toggle Cursor Drawing: CONTROL + ALT + C. Note: This is enabled by Vanilla Mode by default, but it can be toggled separately for those who want it.

 Rotate vanilla cursor: SHIFT + R

 Toggle cursor hiding: CONTROL + ALT + C. This is for Vanilla Mode players who do not want to see the mod building previews.